SushmitaDhar/Arthagaman/content/posts/dawki.md

 ### Pro-Tip for Travellers

 If you want to see the "Floating Boats" of Dawki, plan your journey between November and February.
-Avoid the monsoons of clarity is yur goal!
+Avoid the monsoons if clarity is your goal!

 **Arthagaman - Discovering the Soul of India.**